Velen

-Velen (/de/) is a town in the district Borken, North Rhine-Westphalia, Germany with about 12,000 citizens.
+Velen (/de/) is a town in the district Borken, North Rhine-Westphalia, Germany with about 12,000 inhabitants.
 It consists of the two settlements of Velen and Ramsdorf and the four rural regions Ostendorf-Krueckling, Bleking-Holthausen, Nordvelen and Waldvelen.
 In 2003 the town received the title "staatlich anerkannter Erholungsort" (recreation village approved by the state) from the regional president.
 Since August 2012 it is a town.
-It was arwarded the title "annerkannter Luftkurort" (state-approved climatic health resort) in January of 2023.
+It was arwarded the title "annerkannter Luftkurort" (state-approved climatic health resort) in January 2023.